 Jeff Bezos, Amazon’s founder, will step down as CEO

-NEW YORK (AP) — Jeff Bezos, who founded Amazon and turned into an online shopping behemoth, is stepping down as the company’s CEO, a role he’s had for nearly 30 years.
+NEW YORK (AP) — Jeff Bezos, who founded Amazon as an online bookstore and built it into a shopping and entertainment behemoth, will step down later this year as CEO, a role he’s had for nearly 30 years, to become executive chairman, the company announced Tuesday.

-He’ll be replaced in the fall by Andy Jassy, who runs Amazon’s cloud-computing business.
-Bezos, 57, will then become the company’s executive chair.
+Bezos, 57, will be replaced in the summer by Andy Jassy, who runs Amazon’s cloud-computing business.

-In a blog post to employees, Bezos said he plans to focus on new products and early initiatives being developed at Amazon.
-And he said he’ll have more time for side projects: his space exploration company Blue Origin; the newspaper he owns, The Washington Post; and his charities.
+In a blog post to employees, Bezos said he planned to focus on new products and early initiatives being developed at Amazon.
+He said he would have more time for side projects, including his space exploration company Blue Origin, his philanthropic initiatives and overseeing The Washington Post, which he owns.

-Amazon is one of the last of the biggest tech giants to have a founder as CEO.
-Google’s co-founders Larry Page and Sergey Brin relinquished their executive positions in parent company Alphabet in 2019.
-Oracle’s Larry Ellison stepped down as CEO in 2014.
-Bill Gates was Microsoft’s CEO until 2000, kept a day-to-day role at the company until 2008 and served as its chairman until 2014.
-Gates left the board entirely last year to focus on philanthropy.
+Bezos, who is the company’s biggest shareholder, will still have broad influence over Amazon.

+“Jeff is really not going anywhere,” Amazon’s Chief Financial Officer Brian Olsavsky said in a call with reporters.
+“It’s more of a restructuring of who’s doing what.”

-Launched in 1995, Amazon was a pioneer of fast and free shipping that won over millions of shoppers who used the site to buy diapers, TVs and just about anything.
-Under Bezos, Amazon also launched the first e-reader that gained mass acceptance, and its Echo listening device made voice assistants a more common sight in many living rooms.
+Launched in 1995, Amazon was a pioneer of fast, free shipping that won over millions of shoppers who used the site to buy diapers, TVs and just about anything else.
+Under Bezos, Amazon also launched the first e-reader that gained mass acceptance, and its Echo listening device made voice assistants a common sight in living rooms.

 As a child, Bezos was intrigued by computers and interested in building things, such as alarms he rigged in his parents’ home.
 He got a degree in electrical engineering and computer science at Princeton University, and then worked at several Wall Street companies.

 He quit his job at D.E.
 Shaw to start an online retail business — though at first he wasn’t sure what to sell.
 Bezos quickly determined that an online bookstore would resonate with consumers.
-He and his wife, MacKenzie, whom he met at D.E.
+He and his now ex-wife, MacKenzie Scott, whom he met at D.E.
 Shaw and married in 1993, set out on a road trip to Seattle — a city chosen for its abundance of tech talent and proximity to a large book distributor in Roseburg, Oregon.

+“Amazon’s size makes some industries uncomfortable, some governments uncomfortable, and Andy Jassy will have to deal with the consequences,” Anderson said.
+“That will be some of the new era of his leadership.”

-Associated Press writer Matt O’Brien in Providence, Rhode Island, contributed to this report.
+Associated Press writers Matt O’Brien in Providence, Rhode Island, Mae Anderson in New York and Anne D’Innocenzio in New York contributed to this report. ___

 By JOSEPH PISANI

-Note: This story has been updated to correct the transition period to summer, not fall.